-IE 17.
+IE 13.IE 17.
 The entity applies IFRIC 21 and shall assess what is the obligating event under the legislation, the actual cash transfer or the original commercial transaction.

-- IE 18.
-Under the proposed definition of a liability, no present obligation exists until the entity has 'received economic benefits, or taken action and, as a consequence, the entity will or may have to transfer an economic resource that it would not otherwise have had to transfer'. - IE 19.
-The Conceptual Framework does not further define the term 'action and judgement would be needed, in the present fact pattern, to assess whether the 'action' taken by the entity is the cash movement or the original commercial transaction.
+- IE 14.IE 18.
+Under the proposed definition of a liability, nNo present obligation exists until the entity has 'received economic benefits, or taken action and , as a consequence, the entity will or may have to transfer an economic resource that it would not otherwise have had to transfer that will or may require transfer of resources (even if no practical ability to avoid payment). - IE 15.IE 19.
+The Conceptual Framework does not further define the term 'action and j-Judgement is would be needed, in the present fact pattern, d to assess whether what are the 'action' taken by the entity that required the transfer of resources is the : i.e. the actual cash movement transfer or the original commercial transaction.
 Based on that assessment the levy may be recognised either at the underlying transaction date or at the payment date.

-- IE 20.
-The transfer is non-voluntary and does not involve an exchange of equal value therefore falls within the proposed scope.
-The entity applies the analysis in the DP: - a) Step 1: The entity assesses that there is no identifiable performance-related condition in the transfer.
-This is because the levy is not subject to any specific stipulations. - b) Step 2: The entity assesses that the transfer arises as a consequence of an identifiable underlying activity.
-The entity observes that the levy is triggered by bank payments and recognises the liability as this underlying activity is performed.
-However, further guidance may be needed to assess whether the underlying 'activity' to consider is the original commercial transaction(s) entered into (i.e. sale or purchase) or its settlement (i.e. the bank movement).
+- IE 16.IE 20.
+The transaction transfer is non-voluntary and does not involve an exchange of equal therefore value therefore falls within the proposed scope.
+The entity applies the analysis in the DP: - a) Step 1: The entity assesses that if there an is no identifiable performance-related condition from the counterparty in the transfer.
+This is because the levy is not subject to any specific stipulations.
+It is assumed that there is no separately identifiable asset or service received in exchange for the levy payment; - b) Step 2: The entity assesses that the transfer obligation to pay arises as a consequence of an identifiable underlying exchange transactionactivity.
+The entity observes that the levy is triggered by bank payments and.
+The entity recognises the liability as the uthis underlying activity is performed nderlying exchange occurs.
+However, fFurther guidance may be needed to assess if the whether the underlying 'activity' exchange to - is consider is the original commercial transaction(s) entered into (i.e. sale or purchase) or the its settlement (i.e. the bank movement).-